DHTMLX/docs-todolist/docs/api/events/checkitem_event.md

 ### Description

-@short: fires when the item is checked
+@short: fires when the item is marked as completed

 ### Usage